 Some people believe there’s a correlation between beautiful food and difficult food.
-However, I don’t believe the two go hand-in-hand, and today’s Juicy Pork Chops with Apple Cider Cream Sauce prove it.
-These
+However, I don’t believe the two go hand-in-hand, and today’s Pan-Seared Pork Chops with Sage and Apple Cider Cream Sauce prove it.

 While yes, this meal is in my opinion, beautiful, it’s actually quite simple to put together.
 With hints of nutty brown butter, fried sage and apple cider, it’s also a meal which fits perfectly into the lineup of other fall goodies happening this time of year.

 If you’re anything like me and bought a huge gallon of apple cider the second it hit shelves, thinking you’d be sipping on it every night from now until Halloween, but really it has sat in the fridge every night except for night one, then you need an excuse to get rid of it.

 And, I mean LOOK at those pork chops!
 Gorgeous.
 Do you even need an excuse to make them??
 Here’s the gist of what’s happening:

 Brined bone-in pork chops (bone-in is important!) are seared in brown butter in a cast-iron skillet, then finished cooking in the oven.
 Once they come out, a quick creamy apple cider and mustard infused sauce is thrown together and then it’s all topped off with fried sage leaves.
 Aside from the brining process (which isn’t really mandatory, more on that later), the meal comes together in about 30 minutes, or less.
 It’s honestly one of the easiest, most impressive meals I’ve made in a while.

 Just like pumpkin, apple cider seems to inadvertently fall into the sweets category more often than not, but it also makes a lovely addition to a bevy of savory foods.
 Here, we use it in two ways.
 First to brine the pork chops.
 And second, as a balancing act between tangy whole-grain mustard and acidic apple cider vinegar in the sauce.